Alternative · AI customer experience (CX) agents

 - Pricing is sales-led; the published surface doesn't show per-seat or per-conversation pricing.

-- Resolution-focused architecture optimizes for closing tickets, not for the inbound-asks + scheduled-work + external-trigger stream a Fidelic agent works.
+- Resolution-focused architecture optimizes for closing tickets, not for the inbound-asks + scheduled-work + external-trigger stream a fidelic agent works.

 - Single-agent posture is a strength for a CX buyer and a constraint for a buyer who wants different agents for different roles.